dcrowTMH/PCA/README.md

 After that, another data set will be used.
 It aims to use the technique I have learnt and apply it on the data set.

+1) PCA_learning_reference.ipynb
+- Finished following the code from the reference (10/02/2022)
+- Up-coming target: apply the PCA components to other data set (such as house price) and check with the improvement

+2) Note_Dimension_reduction.ipynb
+- Finished the comparison of t-SNE & UMAP (08/02/2022)
+- Up-comint target: try to investigate other model listed in the beginning of note book

 Notice: 3D graph is not able to be shown in git through ploty
 ------------------------------
 Reference: